KNowledgeOnWebScale/solid-calendar-store/docs/stores.md

 _type: KeepEventsStore_

-KeepStore keeps all events of which their titles matches a given regex.
+KeepEventsStore keeps all events of which their titles matches a given regex.

 ## BusyStore